Fly me to the moon - holidaying in space | DW | 18.07.2019

 Getting there: Currently there is no provider

 Russia has announced that it will transport space tourists as of 2021 — but only into space.
 China is planning a base on the moon, but when is still uncertain.
-Most concrete are the plans of the USA: They want to send astronauts to the moon again starting in 2024.
+Most concrete are the US plans: They want to send astronauts to the moon again starting in 2024.
 However, tourists have not yet been mentioned.

-There are however a couple of hitches: a moon landing is not planned, only a circumnavigation about 200 kilometers (124 mi) away.
+There are, however, a couple of hitches: a moon landing is not planned, only a circumnavigation about 200 kilometers (124 miles) away.
 And in the past, the launch dates of private space companies were repeatedly postponed — the technical hurdles and challenges proving to be too high.

 Most food is ultra-high temperature, freeze dried and thus preserved.
 Fresh fruit is very rare and crisps, for example, aren't even available because the crumbs could get stuck in fittings or filters.
-But there's one thing that travellers don't have to do without: Since 2015 there has been a space espresso machine called "ISSpresso".
+But there's one thing that travelers don't have to do without: Since 2015 there has been a space espresso machine dubbed the ISSpresso.

-The European Space Agency ESA is currently working on how space visitors could be accommodated in this hostile environment: it wants to build a lunar village in the next few years.
-ESA Director General Johann-Dietrich Wörner announced that tourists should also be able to spend their holidays there.
+The European Space Agency ESA is currently working on how space visitors could be accommodated in this hostile environment.
+It wants to build a lunar village in the next few years, and ESA Director General Johann-Dietrich Wörner has said that tourists should also be able to spend their holidays there.

 But it's still merely a vision and a distant prospect.
 Nothing is yet known about how the interior might look.
 But what would be unavoidable in a moon village would be the constant noise from ventilation motors and pumps, which would ensure that people can survive.

 Holiday in space would inevitably be an active holiday.
-Because the extra-terrestrial location would present people with special challenges: The heart shrinks.
-The tear ducts no longer function, nor does burping work.
-And muscles waste away.
+But the extraterrestrial location would present people with special challenges: the heart shrinks in space.
+Tear ducts no longer function, burping isn't possible and muscles waste away.
 Therefore, you would have to exercise every day.
 But you would do so with a spectacular view of the Earth.

 Excursions could include a sightseeing tour with a lunar vehicle to moon craters like the Peary, the highest mountain of the moon, the Mons Huygens, or to the Apollo 11 landing site.